ahmedelmhnd/ahmedelmhnd/README.md

 # Hi there! 👋

-I'm Ahmed Elmhnd, a passionate Software Engineer actively seeking internship opportunities to further enhance my skills and contribute to innovative projects.
+I'm Ahmed, a passionate Software Engineer actively seeking internship opportunities to further enhance my skills and contribute to innovative projects.
 I thrive on building solutions that make a difference and enjoy collaborating with others in the tech community.

 ## 🛠️ Tech Stack & Tools